lightdrk/stock_Info/README.md

 ## Overview

-This project is designed to [brief description of the project].
+This project is designed to scrape data and image from trendly and insert it in google sheets.

 ## Prerequisites